Why Calories In – Calories Out does not work as advertised

 It is basic physics is what they tell you – the First Law of Thermodynamics, which basically states that energy equilibrium is always preserved.
 If your body uses a certain number of calories in a day (the Calories Out side of the equation) those either need to come from an equal amount of ingested calories, or stored calories (the Calories In side).
 Drop “Calories In” by dieting, increase “Calories Out” by exercising and you lose stored calories (fat) to maintain balance.

-As anyone who has ever tried this knows, it does not work real well as advertised.
-The basic reason for this is that this is a fine equation applied to a static system – our body is a robustly dynamic system with a multitude of variables which constantly change in an adaptive response to our environment.
+As anyone who has ever tried this knows, it does not work exactly as advertised.
+The basic reason for this is that this is a absolute equation when applied to a static system – however, our body is a robustly dynamic system with a multitude of variables which constantly change in an adaptive response to our environment.
 I posted previously on the concept in this post on BMR – Basal Metabolic Rate

 Precision Nutrition – Can eating too little actually damage your metabolism?